Italy with kids,

 Where’s the best area to stay with a family?

 Rome (one week) · add Florence / Tuscany (two weeks) — somewhere relaxed with room for the kids to run beats a ‘central’ address every time.
+We loved basing near Montepulciano in Tuscany.

 Is Italy good for young kids and toddlers?